Good Luck, Miss Wyckoff: Plot

 In 1954 in Freedom, a fictional small Kansas town, Evelyn Wyckoff, a lonely and greatly depressed 35-year-old high-school Latin teacher, no longer finds any satisfaction in her work, in spite of being well-liked by students and colleagues.
-Attractive but still a virgin, on the verge of premature menopause, her physician Dr. Neal thinks her problems would be solved if she were to begin a romantic relationship.
+Attractive but still a virgin, on the verge of premature menopause, she learns her physician Dr. Neal thinks her problems would be solved if she were to begin a romantic relationship.
 He directs her to Dr. Steiner, a psychiatrist in Wichita.
 The talks with Steiner help her, and slowly she acknowledges her craving for love.
 She starts flirting with Ed Eckles, the friendly bus driver on her trips to Wichita.
 Ed cares for her and suggests they should have a love affair.
 She hesitates because Ed is married.
 When she is finally willing, she finds Ed has left town for good.

 One day she is accosted by Rafe Collins, a cocky black college scholarship student who cleans classrooms at the end of the school day.
-When the young man boldly makes lewd suggestions and begins to unzip his pants, Evelyn flees in a panic but decides to tell no one what transpired, hoping it was an isolated incident.
+When the young man boldly makes lewd suggestions and begins to unzip his pants, Evelyn flees in a panic but decides to tell no one what has happened, hoping it was an isolated incident.

 The following day, Rafe approaches Evelyn again and ruthlessly rapes her on her desk.
 Ashamed and fearful of the public disgrace she will suffer if she reports being violated by a black man, she chooses to remain silent.
 A full-fledged psychopath and sadist, Rafe forces himself upon her on a daily basis.
 Evelyn, in a mixture of intimidation and sexual craving, submits to the humiliating and abusive relationship, sometimes looking forward to their trysts.
 When Rafe forces Evelyn's body against a hot radiator during sex, her screams alert two other janitors, who enter her classroom and see what is going on.
 Scandal breaks loose and Evelyn faces unrelenting public ostracism.
 The friendly principal Havermayer is forced to ask her to resign, referring her to a new job in another town in New Jersey.
 Everybody turns a cold shoulder on her and she contemplates suicide.
 But in the end she regains herself and moves out of town to a new life.